 Overall, Amazon’s e-commerce leadership has translated to some stunning shareholder value that is expected to continue.
 Its stock price has gained 376% over the past five years through February 1, 2019.
 It is now trading at around $1,725 with a market cap of $842 billion.

 Alphabet (GOOG, GOOGL)

-You saw this one coming, didn’t you—and why not?
-Aside from the fact that Alphabet pretty much controls the search entire engine universe, online video (via YouTube) and the Android phone system, it’s also sitting on a ton of cash.
-It routinely trades places with Apple for the laurel of market cap king; at present, the company is worth $639.5 billion.
-Its Class A share price of $959 closely rivals Amazon’s, and over the last few years, investors have realized giddy returns of 230 percent.
-One criticism of Alphabet has been its ill-fated “moonshots” (such as the Nest learning thermostat) but at least one of those, the driverless car, could reap huge rewards as investors and even the driving public warms up to the idea.
+You probably saw this one coming —and why not?
+Aside from the fact that Alphabet pretty much controls the entire search engine universe, online video (via YouTube), and the Android phone system, it’s also sitting on a ton of cash.
+It routinely trades places with Apple for the laurel of market cap king.
+At present, the company is also approaching the $1 trillion mark with a market cap of approximately $770 billion.
+Its Class A share price trades at $1,120 and its Class C share price is close behind at $1,110.

-Berkshire Hathaway (BRK.B)
+Berkshire Hathaway (BRK.A, BRK.B)

 And as long as we’re talking stocks that Buffett will own forever, we might as well concentrate on Buffett’s company itself.
-At $254,600, the Class A stock (BRK.A) is so stratospheric in price that most Americans would have to work three to five years to buy a share, assuming they not spend a single dime otherwise.
-Thank the gods of Wall Street, then for Berkshire Hathaway Class B, which trades at a much, much, much more modest at $170 per share.
+At $310,750, the Class A stock (BRK.A) is so stratospheric in price that most Americans would have to work three to five years to buy a share, assuming they not spend a single dime otherwise.
+Thank the gods of Wall Street, then for Berkshire Hathaway Class B, which trades at a much, much, much more modest $207 per share.
 Betting on Berkshire is Betting on Buffett—a fairly comforting thought—and a stable of companies such as GEICO, Dairy Queen, Benjamin Moore … and all the way down to the Acme Brick Company.